-- -- which tablets she needs to take during pregnancy when labour begins (plainful abilioninal contractions and/or membranes apture) and after childbirth. - taking the medicine regularly every day at the right time.
-If she chooses to stop taking medicines. during programmy, her HIV disease could getworke and she may pass the infection to her child. - → If she forgets to take a dose, she should not double the next dose. - -- continue the treatment during and after the childbirth (If prescribed), even if she is breasticeding. → taking the medicine(s) with meals in order to minimize side effects.
+- Advisa woman orc - which tablets she needs to take during pregnancy when labour begins (plainful ab dominal contractions and/or membranes upture) and after childbirth. - taking the medicine regularly every day at the right time.
+If she chooses to stop taking medicines during pregnancy her HV disease could get worse and she may pass the infection to her child. - → If she longets to take a dose, she should not double the next dose. - → continue the treatment during and after the childbirth (if prescribed), even if she is breastleeding. → taking the medicine(s) with meals in order to minimize side effects.